vryy/4C/doc/readthedocs/welcome.rst

 The original ``ccarat`` is a large C project that uses external linear solver packages (both parallel and serial).

 In 2006 it was felt that ``ccarat`` needs a major face lift.
 And again it is due to Michael Gee to introduce the trilinos libraries into ``ccarat`` and redesign the whole package on top of that.
-This is how BACI emerged in spring 2007.
+This is how the predecessor of |FOURC|, BACI, emerged in spring 2007.
 The ``ccarat`` code was replaced step by step (even if some of these steps were XXL sized) until close to no original code remained.
+Eventually, after lots and lots of other improvements and extensions, the code was renamed as |FOURC| in spring 2024, and is to become open source soon.

 .. _items-to-be-added: